 - 1. The streams are associated with specific elective courses and the respective Field Labs (FL)/Work Projects (WP); each stream will constitute a block and students will be guaranteed enrollment in their stream's courses and FL/WP. - 2.
 Students will have the name of the area of expertise (not the stream) in their program certificates. - 3.
-Students apply for the streams by the 10th of July 2020. - 4.
-The selection process will be coordinated by a selection committee. - 5.
+The selection process will be coordinated by a selection committee. - 4.
 Students selected for the stream will have fewer points (or none) when bidding for other electives.